reeseovine/reticule/readme.md

 ### Android
 1. Install HTTP Shortcuts from [F-Droid](https://f-droid.org/en/packages/ch.rmy.android.http_shortcuts/) or the [Play Store](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts).
-2. Download [`readerss_http_shortcut.json`](extra/readerss_http_shortcut.json) from this repo to your device.
+2. Download [`reticule_http_shortcut.json`](extra/reticule_http_shortcut.json) from this repo to your device.
 3. Open HTTP Shortcuts, tap the vertical 3 dots in the top right corner, tap "Import/Export", then tap "Import from file".
 Select the json file you downloaded earlier.
-4. Go back to the main page, tap the 3 dot button again, then tap "Variables", and edit the values of `readerss_instance` and `readerss_api_key` to match those of your instance.
+4. Go back to the main page, tap the 3 dot button again, then tap "Variables", and edit the values of `reticule_instance` and `reticule_api_key` to match those of your instance.
 5. Try using the share button in an app.
 A new item "Send to..." with the HTTP Shortcuts icon should appear on the share sheet.
 You can also save an article by tapping the shortcut inside the HTTP Shortcuts app itself and pasting the URL.

 ### RSS feed reader